 Military straps are a great choice for almost any situation, and their low price is great for people on a tight budget.

 The President strap got its name because Dwight D. Eisenhower liked to wear it with his Rolex Day-Date watch in 1956.
 As a sign of respect, Rolex gave Mr. Eisenhower the company's 150,000th certified chronometer, which he gladly took.

 Due to its tighter links, the President strap is much more formal than the Oyster strap.
 This also makes the strap more versatile, making it easier to dress up or down.
 Because of this, it is a great choice when versatility is the most important thing.
 Most of the time, it works best with small to medium-sized watches, but this is up to the person.

 Zulu straps are made by Maratac, but even though they have an interesting name, there isn't much history behind them.
-Even though they are clearly based on NATO straps, there are a few small differences between the two.
+Even though they are clearly based on Military straps, there are a few small differences between the two.
 First, they are made of thicker materials, like leather or nylon.
 This makes them a little stronger and more durable, but it might also make them too big to fit between the spring bars of some watches.
 Second, because Zulu straps are wider, their hardware is bigger and more rounded.

-On the other hand, NATO straps have small, squared-off buckles and rings that fit better with the smaller strap size.
+On the other hand, Military straps have small, squared-off buckles and rings that fit better with the smaller strap size.
 Lastly, the watch keeper strap is optional on Zulu watch straps, so they can be made with either three or five rings.
 Either way, there isn't much difference in how it looks, so just choose the one that is most comfortable for you.